-Liverpool water mains disruption declared 'major incident'
+Liverpool water mains disruption 'major incident' as thousands cut off

 - Published

-Disruption caused by a burst water pipe which left several Liverpool households without water has been declared a major incident.
+A burst water mains pipe which has left thousands of people without water has been declared a major incident.

-The mains pipe burst in Church Road on Saturday leading to water tankers and free bottle stations being set up.
+The mains pipe burst in Church Road, Liverpool, on Saturday, leading to water tankers and free bottle stations being set up.

-Sefton Council said teams were also delivering water to elderly and vulnerable people.
+United Utilities said 30,000 properties were initially affected but 18,000 of them have been reconnected with the rest due back on by the end of the day.

-The authority said it was working with water firm United Utilities to fix the problem "as soon as possible".
+Sefton Council said teams were also delivering water to vulnerable people.

-Helen Apps, head of external affairs at United Utilities, said: "Not everybody has no water, some will have noticed reduced water pressure and that may come and go.
+Helen Apps, the firm's head of external affairs, said: "Not everybody has no water, some will have noticed reduced water pressure and that may come and go.
 So it's affecting different people in different ways."

 Engineers worked overnight to repair the 24-inch burst pipe, which Sefton Council described as "very complex" due to the size of the water main and other utility services in the area.